ignaciovi/songbinator/pals-songmix/README.md

 Depending on location of user check artists blocked by country Not secure songbinator in web browser.
-How to make it secure Direct link to spotify browser when playlist is created
+How to make it secure Direct link to spotify browser when playlist is created Add copyright creator of background
+Add it to producthunt

 Simple and advance options
 Be able to search for less popular similar artists